syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ## Cell Edit Template

 The cell edit template is used to add a custom component for a particular column when the column is edited.
 The following code example describes, how to define the Edit template for a particular column.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;